Smartphone use during meals affects social interaction, study finds

 The University of British Columbia researchers conducted their study in two parts.

 The first part of the study recruited over 300 people to each share a meal at a restaurant with family and friends.

 Of these 300 people, participants were randomly chosen to either keep their phones on the table during the meal or put their phones away.

 During this part of the study, participants were invited to complete a “study investigating people's experience dining out with friends.”
 Groups of three to five friends or family members participated in the study at a local café.
 Participants under the phone condition were told that they would be asked to answer a survey question after ordering their food, and that the resident assistant would text them this question.

 To ensure that they received the survey, the participants were told to set their phone on the table with the ringer or vibration mode on.

 Under the phoneless condition, participants were also told that they would answer a survey question, but this question would be handed to them on paper.

-These participants were then instructed to turn their phones on silent and place them in a container on
+These participants were then instructed to turn their phones on silent and place them in a container on the table.

 As mentioned in the study, “To support our cover story, we asked participants to rate how they were feeling that day on a scale from 0 to 100 via text (phone condition) or paper (phoneless condition).”
 Participants then ate their meal together without further interruption by the experimenter.